 Comcast worked with NetForecast to create a Comcast-specific Internet Data Usage Meter Accuracy Specification that defines goals for factors against which NetForecast performed its independent meter accuracy validation.
 The following table summarizes the goals for the specification factors, and Comcast's performance relative to those goals.
-A comprehensive description of data usage meter specification factors is available in NetForecast's report, General ISP Data Usage Meter Specification and Best Practices, reference [5]
+A comprehensive description of data usage meter specification factors is available in NetForecast's report, General ISP Data Usage Meter Specification and Best Practices, reference [6]

-Meter Factor Comcast Goal NetForecast Assessment Meter Accuracy Fa actors What Is Counted Count all subscriber-generated IP traffic across the subscriber's Internet access line, including IP protocol management traffic and Ethernet framing.
+Meter Factor Comcast Goal NetForecast Assessment Meter Accuracy Fa ictors What Is Counted Count all subscriber-generated IP traffic across the subscriber's Internet access line, including IP protocol management traffic and Ethernet framing.
 NetForecast validates that the meter counts as specified.
 Meter Record Update Rate Aggregate, mediate, and store data as a formal meter record on an hourly basis (UTC time).
 NetForecast validates that the meter records are processed and stored on an hourly basis.
 Accuracy Time Period Measure accuracy on a cumulative daily and month end basis.
 NetForecast measured accuracy on a cumulative daily and month end basis.
 Error Bounds Meet an accuracy goal of +/-1% on a cumulative daily and month end basis.
 NetForecast validates that the meter met the accuracy goal with an overall Excellent rating.
 Details of the assessment are described below.

 This section presents NetForecast's findings regarding Comcast's accuracy performance history relative to its error goals.
-NetForecast began by identifying sites that fell within the 90th percentile based on month-end error data, and then analyzed data from all of these sites.
 Details of the analysis methodology are described in Appendix A. The accuracy assessment presented here assumes that the Comcast meter operates uniformly across Comcast's entire service area.